 Dr. Fedele is a native of the Cleveland area.
 He attended St. Joseph High School in Cleveland where he played varsity football, pole-vaulted and was captain of the track team.
 He went on to major in pre-medicine at The University of Dayton, where he earned a Bachelor of Science Degree in Biology and Chemistry.
 Dr. Fedele attended The University of Cincinnati College of Medicine where his interest in Plastic and Reconstructive Surgery began to grow.
 Dr. Fedele returned to the Cleveland area for his five years of General Surgery training at Case Western Reserve University, University Hospitals of Cleveland.
 He then went to The University of Pittsburgh Medical Center, one of the top plastic surgery training centers in the country, for his Plastic and Reconstructive Surgery training.
 Dr. Fedele remained in the Pittsburgh area in private practice and was a Clinical Assistant Professor of Plastic Surgery at The University of Pittsburgh Medical Center Division of Plastic Surgery.

 Dr. Fedele then had the opportunity to return to his hometown of Cleveland and opened his own private Plastic Surgery practice.
 His office is located in Beachwood in the elegant Signature Square Complex on Chagrin Boulevard near Richmond Road.
 Dr. Fedele is certified by The American Board of Plastic Surgery and is an active member of The American Society of Plastic Surgeons as well as the Ohio Valley Society of Plastic Surgeons.
 He is an accomplished artist, having attended the Cooper School of Art in Cleveland and taken anatomical drawing and figuring drawing classes at the University of Dayton.
-He is a medical illustrator with over 100 illustrations published in medical textbooks and scientific journals articles.
+He is a medical illustrator with over 100 illustrations published in medical textbooks and scientific journal articles.
 He also enjoys playing the drums with his band “The Retractors”.

 - University of Dayton, Bachelor of Science 1987.